ptomulik/testmd/README.md

 ## Setup

-### Setup Requirements
+### Setup requirements

 You may need to enable pluginsync in your `puppet.conf`.

 ### Beginning with vash

-There are two patterns for addign Vash functionality to your class.
+There are two ways to add *Vash* functionality to your class.
 The first one is to use `Vash::Contained` mixin, as follows

 ```ruby
 require 'puppet/util/ptomulik/vash/contained'